SpaceSpaguette/hypertext/README.md

 3) Projects should contain basic metadata. **(Date, Name, Completed.)**
 4) Folder homework is used for orders from tests and homeworks.
 5) Code should be at least slightly explained and if any materials are used or just sketches. they all need to be uploded there.
-6) Basic information in the code about what is executing isnt required but if present wellcome.
+6) Basic information in the code about what is executing isnt required but if present welcome.